Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction

 \section{Abstract}

-Diffusion models have emerged as powerful priors for solving inverse problems.
+Diffusion models have been used as priors for solving inverse problems.
 However, existing approaches typically overlook side information that could significantly improve reconstruction quality, especially in severely ill-posed settings.
-In this work, we propose a novel framework that incorporates side information into existing diffusion-based inverse problem solvers via inference-time search algorithm that guides the sampling process using the side information in a manner that balances exploration and exploitation.
-This enables more accurate and reliable reconstructions, providing an alternative to the gradient-based guidance that is prone to reward-hacking artifacts.
-Our approach can be seamlessly integrated into a wide range of existing diffusion-based image reconstruction pipelines.
-Through extensive experiments on a number of inverse problems, such as box inpainting, super-resolution, and several deblurring tasks, and across multiple diffusion-based inverse problem solvers (DPS, DAPS, and MPGD), we show that our approach consistently improves the qualitative and quantitative performance of diffusion-based image reconstruction algorithms.
-We also show the superior performance of our approach, we consider diverse forms of side information, including reference images, textual descriptions, and anatomical MRI scans.
-The code is available at \href{https://github.com/mahdi-farahbakhsh/DISS}{repository}\footnote{\url{https://github.com/mahdi-farahbakhsh/DISS}}.
+In this work, we propose a novel framework that incorporates side information into existing diffusion-based inverse problem solvers via inference-time search, in a plug-and-play, training-free manner.
+Through extensive experiments across a range of inverse problems, including inpainting, super-resolution, and several deblurring tasks, and across multiple diffusion-based inverse problem solvers (DPS, DAPS, and MPGD), we show that augmenting each solver with our framework consistently improves the quality of the reconstructions over the corresponding original method.
+To demonstrate the generality of our approach, we consider diverse forms of side information, including reference images, textual descriptions, and anatomical MRI scans.
+The code is available at this \href{https://github.com/mahdi-farahbakhsh/DISS}{repository}\footnote{\url{https://github.com/mahdi-farahbakhsh/DISS}}.